ArgoFromLargo/MyCodeProfile/README.md

 You must extend the previous program to create a specific shell program that runs distributed computing solutions.
 The functionality of your shell program is different from that of a production shell such as a c-shell or a bourne shell found in many operating systems because the shell will launch several instances of a program.
 Your shell reads input from a command line and interprets it.
 Your shell must handle input/output redirection and interpret an argument vector to run a specified program with its own parameter as follows:
 - argumentVector[0]: this element will define the name of a program that must be executed.
 - argumentVector[1]: this element will define a counter that specifies the number of times the program must be launched as a separate process/instance.
+- All other elements in the argument vector must be passed to the specified program.

+Upon interpreting the values in the argument vector, your shell must launch kinstancesof the specified program using  system  call fork() where kis  the  number  specified  in argumentVector[1].It  must  generate  a  new argument vector for each processto become the command lineargumentsread in main().
+However, in order for the  processes  to  work cooperatively  on  solving  a  problem the  shell  must  generate  a  separate  index  for  each process and passesitto the process in the new argument vector.
+The program will use this index to apply a divide and conquer strategy on the data for solving aproblem.
+The new index should be inserted as a separate value into the previously generated argument vector to create a new argument vector.
+You must decide for yourself whether you  can  use  the  existing  argument  vector  in  the  structure  or  create  a  new  argument  vectorto  store  the  new values.

+Here is an example of how the shell should workassuming that $$$ is the prompt:

+    $$$ ./collatz 410000

+In  this  example,the  shell must  launcha local program  called  collatz  4  times.
+It  provides  each  collatz  process the command line arguments that includethe following:

+    collatz 4 i 10000

+Here,iis the index of the instancethat the shell forks.
+It should range from 0 to 3 for the corresponding instance of collatz.Each  instance  of  collatz  may  use  i  and  4  to  decide  what  range  of  numbers among  the  specified  10,000 it must process.

+Your  shell  must handle  the  following  error  cases.
+Users  may  enter  an  incorrect  program  name  referringto  a program  that does  notexist on  your  file  system or  enter  a  character  string as  the  counter  value thatis  not  an integer, or enter nothing.
+Your job should be to alert the user if the program you attempt to execute does not exist or if the second argument is  not an integer.
+Take advantage of the appropriate system calls mentioned below to determine if a program exists or not.
+Furthermore, your shell must handle empty inputs gracefully and not crash.